|

 in a nauseating Elvis vehicle called Tickle Me.
 This

+was her last film.
 In the early seventies, Hayes was

 diagnosed with leukemia and drifted toward treatments that